-Inmates, officer sent to hospital after fight at jail in Chicago
+Inmates, officer injured during fights at jail in Chicago

 It was unclear what set off the fights at the jail that houses more than 1,000 male inmates southwest of Chicago's downtown, she said.

-The Chicago Fire Department said on Twitter that the injuries were non-life threatening.
+The injuries were non-life threatening, the Chicago Fire Department said on Twitter.

+Several other inmates were treated for minor injuries at the jail, Chicago Fire Department spokesman Larry Langford told the Chicago Tribune.